mikenguyen13/data_analysis/_book/17-multivariate.md

 -   Check univariate normality for each trait (X) separately

-    -   Can check [Normality Assessment]
+    -   Can check \[Normality Assessment\]

-    -   The good thing is that if any of the univariate trait is not normal, then the joint distribution is not normal (see again [Properties of MVN]).
+    -   The good thing is that if any of the univariate trait is not normal, then the joint distribution is not normal (see again [m]).
 If a joint multivariate distribution is normal, then the marginal distribution has to be normal.

     -   However, marginal normality of all traits does not imply joint MVN